oddbird/oddleventy/content/blog/wingingit/winging-it-28.md

   we wanted to talk with him
   about what that means.
   Chris has also been writing
-  about the future of CSS Mixins, a new specification
+  about the future of CSS mixins, a new specification
   Miriam is working on.
   We answer questions,